guileen/guileen.github.com/_posts/2015-09-28-scheme-base-object-notation-language.md

 ```

 The first line `!book(...);` define a scheme of book.
 Syntax is `!name(field:type, ...);`.

-The string after `;` is out data body. `book(...)` use described scheme to create a book object.
+The string after `;` is data body. `book(...)` use scheme to create a book object.

-For a mobile app, you can seperate it to two part in communication.
+You can also seperate it to two part in communication.

 The head: